 This is what works.
 Applied consistently, kids get the message that “this is how the game is played now” and they love it, because it’s not threatening, it’s not loud, and it provides a consistent structure.

 They will not, however, SAY that they love it.

 They will say they dislike it, you are making them do stuff they don’t want to do!

 But kids need consistent limits, and when these limits are applied in the way outlined in today’s episode, everyone is happier.

 If you’re having trouble implementing this strategy – join the ninja parenting community.
 I help people figure this stuff out in there, and very specific to today’s episode I have a course module outlining my 5-step formula for “what to do instead of spanking.”

 Click here to learn more about the community.

-If you’re struggling with the idea of chaotic weekday mornings, Click here to sign up for the FREE Streamline Your Mornings challenge!
+If you’re struggling with the idea of chaotic weekday mornings, (9/3/17: Click Here for the Waitlist, so you’ll know immediately when I offer this challenge again.) for the FREE Streamline Your Mornings challenge!
 We’re taking the whole first week of September – Monday the 4th-Friday the 8 – to figure out how to make those mornings better.
 All week you’ll get a daily email sharing that day’s challenge; you’ll also get access to a Facebook live ask me anything in the We Turned Out Okay private Facebook group!